-Tips to Make Your Langkawi Cable Car and Sky Bridge Experience More Memorable
+Tips from Our Langkawi Cable Car and Sky Bridge Experience

 “I think we’re going the wrong way.”
 The midday sun shines brightly on a nice and warm day.
 There are a few scattered clouds but, thankfully, no signs of rain.
 The roads are empty, probably because it’s a weekday, and the neighborhoods appear quiet, as if everyone has gone to enjoy a siesta.
 Masood is behind the wheel and I’m the navigator.
 I am using Google Maps, following the directions accurately, yet we somehow end up on a remote organic farm manned by a kind-looking gentleman who doesn’t speak a word of English.

 Eventually, we got on a road with signs leading us to the correct path—The Oriental Village on the upper northwest of Langkawi Island, near Pantai Kok.
 The crowd is scant and the weather is clear, albeit a tad humid.
 There is hardly a queue at the ticket counter and we have a great experience overall.

 I have made a few observations during my trip and thought I’d share them to help you on your first experience of the Langkawi Sky Cable and Sky Bridge.

 This is an example of how a tropical place, such as Langkawi, changes its moods by the hour.
 Find out the chances of rain.
 Figure out whether or not it’s going to be cloudy.
 You don’t want all your selfies to have a white foggy background.
 It’s nice to go up there on a hot and sunny day as opposed to being greeted by fog or rain.
 Plan your trip based on the weather report.

 Avoid Visiting During Local Holidays, School Vacations, and Weekends